RealKinetic/locust_k8s/Blog_part_1.md

     $ docker run -it -p=8089:8089 -e "TARGET_HOST=http://exampleserver:8080" --network=locustnw locust-tasks:latest

-Once again we're exposing a port but this time it's port `8089` which is the default locust port.
-And we pass the same network command to ensure this container also runs on our customer Docker network.
-However one additional argument we pass in is `-e`.
-This is the argument for passing in environment variables to Docker container.
+Once again we're exposing a port but this time it's port `8089`, the default locust port.
+We pass the same network command to ensure this container also runs on our custom Docker network.
+However: one additional argument we pass in is `-e`.
+This is the argument for passing environment variables in to the Docker container.
 In this case we're passing in `http://exampleserver:8080` as the variable `TARGET_HOST`.
 So now we can see how the `$TARGET_HOST` environment variable in our `run.sh` script comes into play.
-Also we see how the custom Docker network and named containers allows us to use `exampleserver` as the host name versus attempting to find the containers IP address and passing that in.
+We also see how the custom Docker network and named containers allows us to use `exampleserver` as the host name versus attempting to find the containers IP address and passing that in.
 This simplifies things a great deal.

 Now that we have our locust server running we can visit http://localhost:8089 in a browser on our local machine to run locust via a container hitting our dev server also running within a container.